SyneRBI/SIRF-SuperBuild/README.md

 ### Building with CUDA

+Make sure that `nvcc` is in your `PATH` before calling CMake.

-Some dependencies like Gadgetron, NiftyPET and Parallelproj require building parts of their code base with CUDA.
-It has been found that version [10.1 update 1](https://github.com/gadgetron/gadgetron/issues/792#issuecomment-786481256) works, but following updates of 10.1 and 10.2 do not build Gadgetron.
-It is reported that version CUDA toolkit version 11 works.
-We have not tested lower versions of the toolkit yet.
+Some dependencies like NiftyPET require building parts of their code base with CUDA.
+Parallelproj highly benefits from CUDA, and needs CUDA toolkit 12.
+Gadgetron probably only [supports CUDA 11](https://github.com/gadgetron/gadgetron/issues/792#issuecomment-786481256), but we currently build it without CUDA support.

 Note that if you want to use the `clang` compiler and CUDA, you likely will have to set the `CUDAHOSTCXX` environment variable (before calling CMake), see also [`CMAKE_CUDA_HOST_COMPILER`](https://cmake.org/cmake/help/latest/variable/CMAKE_CUDA_HOST_COMPILER.html).